rtm516/GeyserMC-wiki/Current-Limitations.md

 - Distinguishing between left and right clicks in inventories
 - Redstone dot blockstates
 - "Can be placed on/destroyed" tag for *some* blocks - for example, different colors of clay/wool that don't exist as separate blocks
-- Potion colors
+- Potion colors implemented using NBT
-- Various command arguments
+- Various command arguments for any command that doesn't use the Minecraft Brigadier library
 - Unable to see banner layers past 6

 The following changes **are supported** with the [GeyserOptionalPack](https://github.com/GeyserMC/Geyser/wiki/GeyserOptionalPack), which is a Bedrock resource pack you can install for additional functionality for features Bedrock does not natively support: